Tahazargar/homeServiceJDBC/README.md

     - `COMPLETED`
     - `PAID`

-### 💬 Expert Offers
-- Experts can submit offers on orders with:
-    - Proposed price
-    - Suggested start datetime (not earlier than customer's)
-    - Estimated duration
-    - Offer timestamp

 ### 💰 Credit System
 - Customers use credit to pay for services
 - Experts receive credit when orders are paid
 - Credit is tracked per user

-### ⭐ Feedback
-- After completion, customers can:
-    - Rate the expert (1–5 stars)
-    - Leave a comment (optional)